 For all ALPR PRRs, OPD can generally provide date and time information.
-OPD cannot provide information related to locations where license plates were photographed, nor information related to the specific vehicle.
+OPD cannot provide information related to locations where license plates were photographed, nor information related to the specific vehicles.
+Some of these PRRs have been processed and completed in 2021 during the time of the production of this latest iteration of this report - status information below reflects recent updates made in 2021.
 The following is the list of PRRs outstanding during 2019: